ImmuneDynamics/ImmuneDynamics.github.io/spectre/getting-started.md

 permalink: /spectre/getting-started/
 ---

-You can install Spectre directly using R and RStudio, or install a pre-built R environment containing Spectre using Docker.
+You can install Spectre directly [using R and RStudio](), or install a pre-built R environment containing Spectre [using Docker]().

-## Option 1: Install Spectre with R and RStudio
+## Option 1 - Install Spectre with R and RStudio

 <table class="table gmisc_table">
   <tbody>